Chart Color Schemes

 An assessment of population growth drivers in Peppermint Grove reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The Peppermint Grove statistical area (Lv2) had an estimated population of around 1,891 as of November 2025, reflecting a growth of 294 people since the 2021 Census.
-This increase represents an 18.4% rise from the previous population count of 1,597 people.
-The change is inferred from AreaSearch's estimate of the resident population at 1,843 following their examination of the latest ERP data release by the ABS in June 2024, combined with one validated new address since the Census date.
-This results in a population density of 1,767 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Peppermint Grove's growth rate of 18.4% since the 2021 census exceeded the national average of 9.7%.
-Population growth was primarily driven by overseas migration, contributing approximately 90.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Peppermint Grove is around 1,891, reflecting an increase of 294 people since the 2021 Census.
+This growth represents an 18.4% rise from the previous population count of 1,597 people.
+The change was inferred from AreaSearch's estimated resident population of 1,843 in Jun 2024 and one validated new address since the Census date.
+This results in a population density ratio of 1,767 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Peppermint Grove's growth rate exceeded the national average of 9.9%, making it a growth leader in its region.
+Overseas migration contributed approximately 90% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered by this data, they are utilising growth rates by age cohort provided by the ABS in their latest Greater Capital Region projections released in 2023 based on 2022 data.
-Considering these projections, an above median population growth is expected for the area, with a projected increase of 338 persons to reach 2,229 by 2041, reflecting a total gain of 13.1% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on these projections, an above median population growth is expected for the suburb of Peppermint Grove.
+By 2041, the area is projected to increase by 339 persons, reflecting a total gain of 13.1% over the 17-year period.

 Frequently Asked Questions - Population